Full-Length 16s rRNA / ITS Metagenomic Sequencing Service

 Because of the complexity of DNA–DNA hybridization, 16S rRNA gene sequencing is used as a tool to identify bacteria at the species level and assist with differentiating between closely related bacterial species.
 Many clinical laboratories rely on this method to identify unknown pathogenic strains.

-Some of the key deliverables for 16s rRNA data analyses are:
+Some of the key deliverables for 16srRNA data analysis are:

 - Sequencing QC